 Chapinero is one of the nicest areas of the city and if you want to get out of the main tourist trail, visiting is what to do in Bogota.
 It’s where a large university is located, so the vibe is young and friendly.
 Here, you’ll find some very good restaurants – though not as expensive as those of Zona Rosa, and good places to stay that are a world away from the backpackers’ places of Candelaria.

 Explore Bogota by bike

 One of the things that impressed me the most about Bogota is how biking friendly the city is.
 There’s something like 300 km of biking lanes, that have been built since 1998, and locals regularly use this mode of transportation to go about their daily business.
-Needless to say, one of the top things to do in the Colombian capital to properly see it is joining a bike tour.
+Needless to say, one of the top things to do in Bogota to properly see it is joining a bike tour.

 Most of them start in La Candelaria and make several stops throughout the day, to visit museums, have a taste of street food, admire street art.
 Tours vary depending on the events going on in the city.

 These are some of the best bike tours of Bogota:

 - Bogota 4 hour bicycle tour of the city

 - Half day graffiti and street art bike tour

 Speaking of bikes, one of the most fun things to do on Sundays is joining the Ciclovia.
 That’s when more than 100 km of roads are closed to traffic, and the locals get to use them to bike, skate, rollerblade, run and even walk the dogs.
 You can rent a bike to join in the fun.
 And if you get hungry you can stop at the many stalls that pop up at the side of the street.

 If you love street art, you’ll be in for a treat.
 Make sure to admire the many pieces of art painted on the city walls.
 Bogota street art is thriving, and has been so for decades – despite the fact that graffiti artists had to work at nights and under cover not to be caught by the police.